 In 2006, David Kawamoto was named the JACLer of the Biennium, National JACL’s highest member honor.

 From 2008 until 2010, David Kawamoto was elected National JACL’s Vice President for Planning & Development.

 From 2010 until 2012, David Kawamoto was elected National JACL President.

 From 2012 to 2014, Carol Kawamoto was appointed the National JACL Board's Pacific Citizen Editorial Board Chair.

-In August 2015, SD JACL hosts the "Never Forget" gala and documentary to honor veterans of the 100th Battalion/442nd Infantry Regiment and the Military Intelligence Service on the 70th anniversary of the end of WWII.
+In August 2015, SD JACL hosted "Never Forget" gala and documentary to honor veterans of the 100th Battalion/442nd Infantry Regiment and the Military Intelligence Service on the 70th anniversary of the end of WWII.